 Marco Pio Mucci's comic-work consists of three tables that reproduce some scenes from the film “The Godfather”, a 1972 cinematic masterpiece signed by director Francis Ford Coppola.
 The subject of the drawings is Michael Corleone, a member of a Sicilian family considered one of the most powerful mafia organizations in post-war New York.
 Mike on the death of his father Don Vito will become the new godfather at the head of the criminal empire of the Corleone family.
-In Mucci's drawings the protagonist is portrayed in some “poetic moments” that show the human side of him, now involved in amorous situations now while he confesses at an old age with a priest.
+In Mucci's drawings the protagonist is portrayed in some “poetic moments” that show his human side, now involved in amorous situations now while he is confessing at an old age with a priest.
 The artist focuses on the figure of the gangster to suggest a general reflection on the man of the past anchored to some values, such as faith and love, which today are being lost.